-Genetic testing to confirm the identity of laboratory specimens (e.g., know error) (81265, 81266, 81479), when billed separately, is considered investigational because it is generally considered to be an existing component of the genetic testing process for quality assurance.
+I. Genetic testing to confirm the identity of laboratory specimens (e.g., known error, ToxProtect) (0007U, 81265, 81266, 81479), when billed separately, is considered investigational because it is generally considered to be an existing component of the genetic testing process for quality assurance.

-DEFINITIONS
+NOTES AND DEFINITIONS

-- 1. Tumor mutational burden: A measurement of mutations carried by tumor cells and is a predictive biomarker that is being studied to evaluate its association with response to immunotherapy. - 2.
-Advanced cancer: Cancer that is unlikely to be cured or controlled with treatment.
+- 1. Tumor mutation burden testing is a measurement of mutations carried by tumor cells and is a predictive biomarker that is being studied to evaluate its association with response to immunotherapy. - 2.
+Advanced cancer is cancer that is unlikely to be cured or controlled with treatment.
 The cancer may have spread from where it first started to nearby tissue, lymph nodes, or distant parts of the body.
 Treatment may be given to help shrink the tumor, slow the growth of cancer cells, or relieve symptoms. - 3.
-Myeloproliferative Neoplasms: Rare overlapping blood diseases in which the bone marrow makes too many red blood cells, white blood cells, or platelets.
+Myeloproliferative Neoplasms are rare overlapping blood diseases in which the bone marrow makes too many red blood cells, white blood cells, or platelets.